Chile Opens New Patagonia Hiking Trail Following Tompkins Donation

 Chile has unveiled a new hiking route through the region of Patagonia as a way to attract more tourism and raise awareness about wilderness conservation.

-The Route of Parks spans across 1,740 miles, from Puerto Montt all the way to Cape Horn.
-The route comprises three already-existing hiking trails and links them into one contiguous route, the BBC reports.
+The Route of Parks spans across 1,740 miles from Puerto Montt all the way to Cape Horn.
+The route comprises three already existing hiking trails and links them into one contiguous route, the BBC reports.

-The move was made possible by the Tompkins Conservation, an organization founded by American billionaire and North Face and Esprit founder Douglas Tompkins and his wife and outdoor clothing line Patagonia’s CEO Kristine Tompkins.
+The move was made possible by Tompkins Conservation, an organization founded by American billionaire and North Face and Esprit founder Douglas Tompkins and his wife and outdoor clothing line Patagonia’s CEO Kristine Tompkins.

 Last year, the Tompkins Conservation donated a huge amount of land to the Chilean government.
 The land has provided the opportunity to set up a network of 17 national parks, which are now all connected by the Patagonian Route of Parks.